mainkoon81/DCU-project-03-BigData/README.md

 SVMs "doesn't work well with lots and lots of noise, so when the classes are very overlapping, you have to count independent evidence.

+>Naive Bayes is great for 'text'.
+It’s faster and generally gives better performance than an SVM.
+Of course, there are plenty of other problems where an SVM might work better.
+Knowing which one to try when you’re tackling a problem for the first time is part of the art of ML.